A WorkSafeBC approved one week programme designed to provide advanced life saving first aid skills to workers in industry.

 PLEASE NOTE: Some people suffer ill effects as a result of being exposed to specific items such as nuts while others are adversely affected by some fragrances.
 The effects of these allergies can range anywhere from bothersome to life threatening or anywhere in between.
 While you are in our school, please refrain from using any perfumes, colognes or aftershave lotions.
 Their fragrances may be pleasant in the outdoors but not so much in the confined space of a classroom to someone who has asthma.

 The WorkSafeBC Occupational First Aid level 2 course is still $645.
 This includes all texbooks, exam fees and a complimentary pocket mask.
 We offer the WorkSafeBC OFA level 2 course both in a 1 week daytime format and a limited number of courses in a part time format where the student attends 2 evenings and the Sunday per week.
 The written and practical exams are conducted after the completion of the course and are not included in the 36 hours.
-The following dates are scheduled for the remainder of 2017 and all of 2018:
+The following dates are scheduled for 2018:

 |Start Date||Finish Date|